Common-mode signal

-Common-mode signal is the voltage common to both input terminals of an electrical device.
+In electrical engineering, a common-mode signal is the identical component of voltage present at both input terminals of an electrical device.
 In telecommunication, the common-mode signal on a transmission line is also known as longitudinal voltage.

+Common-mode interference (CMI) is a type of common-mode signal.
+Common-mode interference is interference that appears on both signal leads, or coherent interference that affects two or more elements of a network.